cgiffard/Behaviour-Assertion-Sheets/README.md

 of pages downloaded: you can do this with the `-l` option:

 	bas -vc -l 10 -s mysheet.bas http://mywebsite.com/

+You may specify a single numeric range using a simple interpolation:

+	bas -vc -l 10 -s mysheet.bas http://mywebsite.com/node/%{20-500}

 If the `-s` option isn't specified, `bas` will look for the assertion sheet on `STDIN`.
 Therefore, you can cat a file and pipe it to `bas` as well: